 All forms of natural and processed sugars and sweeteners have a deleterious effect on your insulin system and general health.
 The less you eat sweeteners of any kind (yes, even the somewhat less objectionable stevia), the less you will crave them.
 Try cutting way back on sweets and sodas for even a couple of days and notice how your energy level, appetite, mood, and concentration all regulate nicely.
 Be prepared—some people do initially experience symptoms like irritability, fatigue, low energy, and headaches if they are used to eating a high-sugar (including high-grain) diet; but once you come out on the other side, you will notice your sugar cravings are much diminished.
 See if you can maintain this sugar restriction for 21 days to begin to reprogram your genes to not need or want sugar.
 Although it can be hard at first, it becomes much easier as your body acclimates to its new diet and you begin to reap the rewards of a low-sugar lifestyle.
 If you can do away with sweet desserts altogether, you’ll be well on your way to eliminating the addiction.”

-So knowing this, I suppose I should try to crack down even tighter on my diet soda intake, even though I’m down to maybe 4 or 5 diet sodas a week.
+So knowing this, I suppose I should try further reduce my diet soda intake, even though I’m down to maybe 3 or 4 diet sodas a week.
 But I still use stevia in my coffee, and it’s also added to the electrolyte powder that I add to my water.
 To me, it only makes sense that the sweet stimulus would trigger an insulin response due to the body’s expectation of glucose in the system, and also that the brain would crave calories after being “tricked” that calories were being ingested, when in fact they weren’t.
-So I’ma try to cut further back on both aspartame and stevia, as Sisson suggests, and perhaps eliminate them altogether.
+So I plan to continue reducing my intake of both aspartame and stevia, as Sisson suggests, and perhaps eventually eliminate them altogether.